UFC Fight Night: Lewis vs. Browne: Predictions & Analysis

 A few statistical edges stand out.
 Lombard throws significantly more leather — a 0.2 sig. strike per minute gap.
 Hendricks is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Lombard has tighter striking defense, making opponents miss more often.

-**The Pick: Johny Hendricks over Hector Lombard.** This is essentially a pick'em.
-The model nudges toward Hendricks at 55%, but there's almost nothing separating these two.
-Notably, the betting market has Hendricks at 48% implied while our model sees 55% — a 7-point disagreement that could signal value.
+The Pick: Johny Hendricks over Hector Lombard.
+The model gives Hendricks a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Hendricks at 48% implied while our model sees 64% — a 17-point disagreement that could signal value.

 Gavin Tucker vs Sam Sicilia